 As you probably noticed, present tense and future tense appeared side-by-side.
 This is one exception to the 1st Tip: a paragraph can start in present tense and have sentences in the future tense.
 I find that finishing the paragraph using future tense, as opposed to popping a sentence or two in the middle, makes a direct statement and ends on more definitive terms.
 And, using the past tense in the first sentence is too much of a temporal leap and “violates” the smoothness of expression.

 Shorter papers may require a proposal or idea phase.
 For these types of papers, not only will using the future tense get you prepared for larger publications, it strengthens your argument by describing what you are going to do in direct terms.

 Tip #4: Findings and Discussion

 Your findings happened in the past, but the implications and conclusions you draw from them are in the present.
-So, keep your Chapter 4 in past tense and Chapter 5 will go back and forth between past and present depending upon the subsections.
+Your discussion of the findings (chapter 5) will go back and forth between past and present depending upon the subsections.
 Also, in your discussion, you’ll be comparing past research with your own findings, which leads to the careful use of past tense and present perfect.

-When writing your dissertation, remember that it’s a process; you start with a draft and revise frequently.
-Getting the words and information on page is critical, so don’t worry about verb tense agreement until you’re ready to edit your work.
+When writing your mid-term thesis or dissertation, remember that it’s all just a process–you start with a draft and revise frequently.
+Getting the words and information on page is more critical in the early stages of writing, so don’t worry about verb tense agreement until you’re ready to edit your work.

 As a writing coach, I’ve worked with individuals throughout the United States to help them write and refine their dissertations.
 Verb tenses is only one of many complexities when it comes to writing your thesis.
 If you’d like to know more about how I can help you, just send me an email so we can clear up any confusion or obstacles that you may be having.